Rules for Submission

 What are we looking for?

-The focus of the program at the Skábmagovat Festival is on films which have an indigenous director, producer or screenwriter, or which have, in other ways, been strongly influenced by indigenous people themselves.
-The films are shown in their original language, mainly with English subtitles.
+The focus of the program at the Skábmagovat Festival is on films which have made by indigenous peoples, one of these three key person; director, producer or screenwriter should have a indigenous backround.
+The films are shown in their original language and with English subtitles.

 Skábmagovat does not collect a submission or participation fee.

-Films must be made available for the organizers by November 10th 2019.
-The applicant must fill our online submission form in which the information on how to deliver the film is found.
+Films must be made available for the organizers by the end of September.
+The applicant must fill our online submission form in which the information on how to deliver the film is found and send us also the full press kit of the film and filmmaker.
 For each film, a separate form must be filled.

-We will notify the filmmakers of the films that are selected for the program in early December.
-A screening copy of each film accepted must be made available for the organizers by the end of December.
+We will notify the filmmakers of the films that are selected for the program in early December (approximate date 2021/12/3).
+A screening copy of each film accepted must be made available for the organizers by the 10th of December.